Skip to main content

 Employee Engagement

+Gallup’s extensive database includes 64 million respondents and provides benchmarking data to improve productivity and overall engagement with the organization.
+DHI participates in this survey on an annual basis.
+DHI is not sponsored by nor affiliated with Gallup®.
 The Great Place to Work® award is based entirely on what current employees say about their experience working at DHI.
 Every year, more than 10,000 companies across 60 countries apply to get Great Place to Work Certified.

-Excelling in Engagement
+Prioritizing in Engagement

-Key findings from the 2023 Gallup survey include:
+Key findings from the 2024 Gallup survey include:

-• 85% of our employees participated in the latest engagement survey.
+• 73% of our employees participated in the latest engagement survey.
 Gallup’s median participation rate is 84%.

-• At DHI, 66% of team members are engaged.
-According to Gallup statistics, 33% of U.S. employees are engaged in their work and workplace, therefore DHI ranks above average.
+• At DHI, 59% of team members are engaged.
+According to Gallup statistics, 32% of U.S. employees are engaged in their work and workplace, therefore DHI ranks above average.

-• Only 4% of DHI team members are actively disengaged from the organization.
-According to Gallup statistics, 17% of U.S. employees are actively disengaged.
+• Only 5% of DHI team members are actively disengaged from the organization.
+According to Gallup statistics, 16% of U.S. employees are actively disengaged.

 DHI became certified as a Great Place to Work for the second year in a row.